CBEP-SoCB/Shellfish_Bacteria_sum/Graphics/shellfish_bacteria_graphics.md

 ## Selection of GLM Family

 Preliminary analyses suggested that models were more successful predicting the log of bacteria levels.
+Modeling based on log transformed data has the advantage of meaning our models readily generate geometric means, to which the regulations are linked.

+Even after log-transformation, however, our data is highly skewed.
 Bacteria levels appear to be distributed close to a (censored) Pareto distribution.

-Modeling based on log transformed data has the advantage of meaning our models readily generate geometric means, to which the regulations are linked.

-Even after log-transformation, however, our data is highly skewed, so we need a GLM that can handle skewed data.
+So we need a GLM that can handle skewed data.
 Usually, gamma and inverse Gaussian GLMs are recommended for skewed (positive continuous) data.

 Log transform of counts are positive, except for count = 0, where the log is undefined.
 (Given our interest in interpreting results in terms